Morebec/DomainNormalizer/README.md

-# DomSer
+# DomainNormalizer
-DomSer (Short for Domain Serializer) is an Orkestra Component used to easily serialize domain objects, through a fluent interface.
+DomainNormalizer is an Orkestra Component used to easily normalize domain objects, through a fluent interface.
 It has the benefit of moving serialization/persistence concerns out of the domain classes, while providing a quick and easy way of defining primitive mapping information for domain classes.

 It contains features for both serialization and deserialization (through normalization).